 Top Speed: 28 MPH

 When it comes to the checklist of good features, The Aventon Pace 500 ticks off all the boxes.
-What’s so good about it is that while reviewing this bike, we found out that it does not have that typical “one-size-for-all” approach.
+What’s so good about it is that while reviewing this bike, I found out that it does not have that typical “one-size-for-all” approach.
 Instead, the Pace 500 is available in the market in three sizes.
 You can pick out the best size according to your height and weight.

 This Class 3 e-bike is powered by a 500W (peak power 750W) brushless rear-hub motor and a removable internal lithium-ion 614Wh battery running on LG Cells.
 You get front and rear Tektro hydraulic disc brakes with 180 mm rotors which have enough power to brake instantly in the busy traffic of the city.
 The stem is adjustable so you can fix the handlebar to your liking.